bitrix24/b24restdocs/api-reference/ai/ai-engine-register.md

 - payload_role - some text containing instructions;
 - context - an array (let's say, also not empty).

-In this case, the resulting array we get is:
+In this case, the resulting array we obtain is:

 ```json
 [